MelkorBalrog/AutoSafeguard-Analyzer/README.md

 This project is licensed under the GNU General Public License version 3.
 See the [LICENSE](LICENSE) file for details.

+## Building the Executable
+To create a standalone Windows executable, run `bin/build_exe.sh`.
+This script uses PyInstaller to generate `AutoML.exe` in the `bin` directory.
+After building you can launch the application using `bin/AutoML.exe` or with `bin/run_automl.sh`.

 ## Version History
 - 0.1.2 - Clarified systems safety focus in description and About dialog.
 - 0.1.1 - Updated description and About dialog.